boazbk/tcs/lec_02_representation.md

 At the heart of this revolution is this simple but profound observation that we can represent an unbounded variety of objects using a finite set of symbols (and in fact  using only the two symbols ```0``` and ```1```).^[There is nothing "holy" about using zero and one as the basic symbols, and we can (indeed sometimes people do) use any other finite set of two or more symbols as the fundamental "alphabet".
 We use zero and one in this course mainly because it simplifies notation.]

 In later lectures, we will often fall back on taking this  representation for granted, and hence write something like "program $P$ takes $x$ as input" when $x$ might be a number, a vector, a graph, or any other objects,  when we really mean that $P$ takes as input the _representation_ of $x$ as a binary string.
-However, in this lecture, let us dwell a little bit on how such representations can be devised.
+However, in this chapter, let us dwell a little bit on how such representations can be devised.

 ## Examples of binary representations